kuga666/LoL-website/README.md

 # LoL-website
-This is a simple League of Legends tribute html website with some css You can edit this code to make your own simple website.
+This is a simple League of Legends tribute html website with some css.
+You can edit this code to make your own simple website.